 - Doesn't say two-word phrases by 24 months

 - Loses previously acquired language or social skills at any age

 All of a sudden, I was shuttling my toddler to weekly speech and occupational therapy appointments.
-I worked full time as a mommy, teacher and now I was taking on the role of advocating for a little girl who so needed so much.
-So much that I knew so little about; My husband and I could not stop to hurt because we had to "fix" our little girl.
+I worked full time as a mommy and teacher—and now I was taking on the role of advocating for a little girl who so needed so much.
+So much that I knew so little about.
+My husband and I could not stop to hurt because we had to "fix" our little girl.
 Time was ticking because early interventions were critical.
-By the way we had two children.
+By the way, we had two children.
 Our oldest daughter, who is now 23 years old, hung in there for the journey to help her little sister.
 It has made her the best sister a child with ASD could have.